NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 - [Rishi Verma](https://github.com/riverma)

 **Acknowledgements**:
-* Thank you to John Engelke for insightful comments and feedback, which contributed to the enhancement of this work.
+* Thank you to John Engelke and Dillon Dalton for insightful comments and feedback, which contributed to the enhancement of this work.

 ---